mushanshitiancai/vscode-paste-image/README.md

 - `pasteImage.forceUnixStyleSeparator`

-    Force set the file separator styel to unix style.
-If set false, separator styel will follow the system style.
+    Force set the file separator style to unix style.
+If set false, separator style will follow the system style.

     Default is `true`.